FrancisVarga/ant-git-macros/README.md

 HowTo: <http://flexbuddha.posterous.com/how-to-change-git-alias-on-windows>
 4. if u want more git commands check this out: <http://github.com/guides/git-cheat-sheet>

-If you have questions ask me by Twitter or by eMail...
+If you have any questions ask me by Twitter or by eMail...

-Happy forking :)
+#Happy forking :)